-The language\specification must currently be one of "builtin", "C" or "FORTRAN 77".
+The language_specification must currently be one of "builtin", "C" or "FORTRAN 77".
 Unless the external language is specified, it is assumed to be "C".

 The "builtin" specification is only used for functions that are defined to be built-in in Modelica.
-The external-function call mechanism for "builtin" functions is implementation-defined.
+The externalfunction call mechanism for "builtin" functions is implementation-defined.
+[Typically, for functions from the standard C-library, the prototype of the function is provided but no library annotation.
+Currently, there are no other builtin functions defined in Modelica.]

 '''

 package Modelica

 package Math

 function sin

 input Real x;

 output Real y;

-external "builtin";
+external "builtin" y=sin(x);

 end sin;

 end Math;

 end Modelica;

 model UserModel

 parameter Real p=Modelica.Math.sin(2);

 end UserModel;

 ]

 '''